Notable People

 The label can make his paintings sound colder than they are.
 Mangold has spent decades working with restricted means: shaped canvases, hand-drawn graphite lines, muted or translucent color, panels that look architectural until they start behaving like drawing.
 But the work never feels mechanical for long.
 It feels measured, yes, and disciplined.
 It also feels touchy, bodily, and alert to how the eye moves.

-He matters because he did not just reduce painting.
-He made shape do more.
+He matters because he made shape do more.

 He treated geometry as a live problem, not a fixed style